What Is Personally Identifiable Information (PII)?

 A few of the data elements, which may be utilized for identifying any particular user or person, can consist of his biometric data, fingerprints, name, telephone numbers, email addresses, or social-security-number.
 The responsibility to secure PII and to safeguard other sensitive data and critical info rest with the federal agencies.
 It is a sort of Customer Information Security.

 The Need for Personally Identifiable Information (PII)

-PII laws are used as a crucial method of an attempt at ensuring that corporate entities have been restricted to share any personal info with any other third-parties.
-The need to protect that sensitive information is also met by providing the necessary requirements needed to do the same in the best possible way.
+PII laws are used as a primary method of an attempt at ensuring that corporate entities are restricted from sharing any personal info with any other third parties.
+The need to protect that sensitive information is also met by providing the requirements needed to do the same in the best possible way.

 What Is the Importance of Personally Identifiable Information?

 Even though our society had always relied upon PII laws for quite some time, but now protecting them has become all the more important lately, chiefly because of escalated incidences of hacking and other scandals.
 So, now that computer technology has advanced and the internet has seeped into every nook and cranny of the world with the cloud hovering upon the work systems, and improvements have gradually taken place, PII protection has become truly mandatory for most related organizations.
 Some other laws related to the various forms of PII include the following:

 Some PII Examples